My Story

 Before we left the hospital on December 5th I was given one more transfusion.
 I was given 2 more transfusions to get my levels up after he was born!
 The transfusions did not take, and my levels kept falling (basically, my bone marrow was failing to produce enough cells to keep up with the natural death of cells in my body, and my immune system was attacking my blood).

 My hematologist doctor kept checking me and everything was looking good!
-My levels had fallen some, but my hemotologist was not concerned; he felt that my body would correct itself.
-But something told me to double check, and double check.
+My levels had fallen some, but my hematologist was not concerned; he felt that my body would correct itself.
+But something told me to check, and double check.

 So, I took it upon my self to call Bellin Cancer Team and set up an appointment!
 Thank God I did!
 I love my doctor so much, she is the best!!!!
 She, too, thought everything was looking good, but then my levels fell on my 2nd appointment with her!
 So the testing started.
 Nothing found!
 More testing.
 Nothing found!
 Finally we went in for a bone marrow biopsy on September 9 2009.
 The hematologist expected to find Leukemia, MDS (pre-Leukemia) or maybe Aplastic Anemia.